DillonAd/DillonAd.github.io/_posts/2019-04-19-Writing-Good-User-Stories.md

 ### What User Story?

 No story was ever even created in the system.
-The requirements for this story have been communicated either verbally, written on a napkin, or someone assumed the team could telepathically extract the requirements from their mind Since development team typically won't have a telepath or psychic on staff, these stories are typically forgotten , only to be remembered after the next release when someone notices that their feature wasn't completed.
+The requirements for this story have been communicated either verbally, written on a napkin, or someone assumed the team could telepathically extract the requirements from their mind.
+Since development team typically won't have a telepath or psychic on staff, these stories are typically forgotten until someone notices that their feature wasn't completed in the release like they expected.

 ### The Skeleton Story